Listen up, Video Marketers! YouTube's Rolling Out New Ad Extensions

 As a User/Filmmaker...

-The independent film and video artist inside me (and user), however, gives it a huge thumbs down.
+The independent film and video artist inside me (and user), however,

 The changes have completely taken away the raw purpose of what this platform was originally intended to be, to showcase and discover great original video.